openfl/OpenFLDevelopersGuide/working-with-video/understanding-the-video-class.md

 For more information see

-“Manipulating display objects” on page 173
+"Manipulating display objects" on page 173

 ,

-“Working with geometry” on page 210
+"Working with geometry" on page 210

 , and

-“Filtering display objects” on page 267
+"Filtering display objects" on page 267

 .